Rich DeLong Jr.

 Richard DeLong Jr. (born April 17, 1957) is an American former professional stock car racing driver who competed in the NASCAR K&N Pro Series West from 1994 to 2016.
 He is the father of fellow racing driver Rich DeLong III, who has also competed in the West Series in the past.

-DeLong has also competed in the NASCAR Southwest Series.
+DeLong Jr. has also competed in the NASCAR Southwest Series.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)